Ethorbit/SteamDeck-SteamOS-Guides/README.md

 Use `mkfs` to make a filesystem for the partitions you created, so that you can actually mount and write to them later.

-I will mostly be using the Btrfs filesystem since it supports transparent compression, subvolumes, deduplication, snapshotting, and more.
-The compression specifically is useful, because it will help save space with no effort.
+I will be using the Btrfs filesystem since it supports transparent compression, subvolumes, deduplication, snapshotting, and more.
+The compression specifically is useful, because it will help save space on game installs with no effort.

 Note: *SteamOS's /home by default uses the ext4 filesystem (which is stable and fast), but missing the optional features mentioned.*